Christopher Mintz-Plasse: Career

 In 2012, he voiced the bullying student Alvin in the animated film, ParaNorman.
 The same year he also had a small role in the film Pitch Perfect as Tommy, the university's audition launcher.
-He then starred in a short film, "Would You", written by his Fright Night co-star Dave Franco and premiered at the SXSW Film Festival.
+He then starred in a short film, Would You, written by his Fright Night co-star Dave Franco and premiered at the SXSW Film Festival.
 Mintz-Plasse was supposed to play the lead role in the CBS sitcom Friend Me and even filmed several episodes, but before the series could air, it was cancelled after series creator Alan Kirschenbaum died by suicide.
 As a promotion for the video game Far Cry 3, he starred in The Far Cry Experience, a series of online videos, as a fictional version of himself trapped on an island controlled by a psychopathic pirate named Vaas.

 He reprised his role of Chris D'Amico in the sequel Kick-Ass 2, which was released in August 2013.
 Mintz-Plasse found the role to be darker than any other he had portrayed to date, and hired an acting coach to help him with the more intense scenes.
 He made his third music video appearance in the Unknown Mortal Orchestra's music video "So Good at Being in Trouble".

 He and his Kick-Ass co-star Chloë Grace Moretz starred in a short segment, "Middle School Date", in the film Movie 43.
 He also had small roles in Seth Rogen and Evan Goldberg's This Is the End, playing a fictional version of himself, and in the romantic comedy film The To Do List, with Aubrey Plaza.

-In September 2013, Mintz-Plasse and Dave Franco set out on a week-long road trip across America to promote the technology company LG's "It's All Possible" campaign for its flagship smartphone, the LG G2.
+Mintz-Plasse appeared in the 2013 comedy skit investigating the voice behind the "Trap-a-Holics" adlib on WorldStarHipHop.
+In September that year, he and Dave Franco set out on a week-long road trip across America to promote the technology company LG's "It's All Possible" campaign for its flagship smartphone, the LG G2.
 The actors documented their process and broadcast it on Funny or Die.
-Mintz-Plasse had a supporting role as college fraternity student Scoonie in the 2014 hit comedy film Neighbors and reprised his role as Fishlegs in the animated sequel How to Train Your Dragon 2.
-He reprises his role of Fishlegs in the DreamWorks Dragons television series, which aired on Cartoon Network and Netflix.
+Mintz-Plasse had a supporting role as college fraternity student Scoonie in the 2014 hit comedy film Neighbors.
+He also reprised his role as Fishlegs in the animated sequel How to Train Your Dragon 2 and in the DreamWorks Dragons television series, which aired on Cartoon Network and Netflix.

 Mintz-Plasse played drums for the rock band The Young Rapscallions, which split after eight years in 2015.
 He then founded the band Bear on Fire, in which he plays bass guitar.

+Mintz-Plasse began playing bass guitar with Ben Kweller during the 2021 Circuit Boredom tour.
+In 2025, he rejoined Kweller’s band to support the grief-saturated album Cover the Mirrors, which was dedicated to Kweller’s late son.
+The live performances, including shows at Salt Lake City’s Urban Lounge and Vancouver’s Biltmore Cabaret, were described as intimate and cathartic celebrations of life and loss.